iossifovlab/gpf/userdocs/administration/getting_started.rst

 * ``<name>`` - the name of the sub-column to be displayed.

-For the Phenotype Columns to be in the Genotype Browser Preview table or the Genotype Browser Download file, they have to be present in the ``previewColumns`` or the ``downloadColumns`` in the Genotype Browser configuration.
+For the Phenotype Columns to be in the Genotype Browser table preview or download file, they have to be present in the ``previewColumns`` or the ``downloadColumns`` in the Genotype Browser configuration.

 .. code::